mitodl/micromasters/grades/README.md

 ##Sync edx current cached grade and FinalGrade
-It happens that after the grades were frozen, account relinking can occur which results in grades being out of sync, since `FinalGrade` doesn't get updated after grades had been frozen.
+Occasionally, a learner's grade may need to be updated manually.
+One way this could happen is if a learner's MITx Online account was linked to their Micromasters account after some grades were frozen.
+This would result in grades being out of sync, since `FinalGrade` doesn't get updated after grades had been frozen.
 ```
 from django.contrib.auth.models import User
 user = User.objects.get(username=username)